itnproducoes/openheart/README.md

 Multi-region mod for Sega Genesis/Mega Drive using Raspberry Pi Pico (RP2040).
 This project allows switching between regions, controlling frequency, enabling Master System mode, overclocking, and much more — all via controller or physical button.

+Note: Mega Drive Extreme Edition IV is the codename for the Mega Drive based on the Open Heart 2 project developed for the Brazilian community, but the functions and operation are the same.

 ---

 ## 🧩 Overview